19kirti/MyntraHackerRamp---WeForShe-24---Poll/README.md

 ## About the Poll

-This is a web-based fashion poll for the Myntra Platform built using HTML and CSS.
+This is a web-based fashion poll for the Myntra Platform built using HTML, CSS, and JavaScript.
 It provides an immersive and user-friendly experience for players to cast their votes.

 ## Features of the Poll